SkeltonThatcher/rancher-buildeng-catalog/templates/splunk-enterprise-monitor/0/README.md

 ### Info:

  This custom catalog item presents an STCL-Tech modified installation of Splunk Enterprise Monitor for Docker using the [official Splunk image](https://hub.docker.com/r/splunk/splunk/).
-It utilises EBS volumes via a Busybox sidekick for /opt/splunk/etc and /opt/splunk/var data.
+It offers volume options via a Busybox sidekick for /opt/splunk/etc and /opt/splunk/var data to ether local, NFS or AWS EBS/EFS mounts.

  The image comes with some data inputs activated (e.g., file monitor of docker host JSON logs, HTTP Event Collector, Syslog, etc.).
 It also includes the Docker app which has dashboards to help you analyze collected logs and docker information such as stats, events, tops, and inspect from your running images.

 ### Usage:

+  *Example configuration using EBS (NFS & EFS options follow a similar method)*

   Install the Rancher EBS plugin stack first.

-  Using the Rancher storage option, pre-create x2 volumes named splunk_etc and splunk_var
+  Using the Rancher storage option, pre-create x2 volumes named splunk-etc and splunk-var

   Set the volume size and type pairs, e.g: